December 20, 2022

 #1.
 Reading a blog post or a chapter of the book while trying to put my son to sleep

-My son is 2 years old.
-Every night, before he goes to sleep he drinks a glass of warm milk and then goes to bed.
+This applied when my kids were younger.
+When my son was 2 years old, every night, before he went to sleep he drank a glass of warm milk and then went to bed.
 However, he does not want to stay in his room alone until he falls asleep.
-That means that I have to stay in the room for at least~30 minutes.
-All I need to do is just be there.
+That means that I have to stay in the room for at least 30 minutes.
+All I needed to do was just be there.

-Well, that’s a good moment to do some activity that does not require sound, right?
+Well, that was a good moment to do some activity that does not require sound, right?
 How about reading?
 You could:

 - Read a bookmarked blog post about a topic that you want to learn